SarahYLawrence/SQLite/README.md

-# SQLite-
+# SQLite

-This repository will show - SQL Commands - CSV files used for commands - Code that made the CSV files - Results of the commands
+## CSV Provided
+The following are the CSV provided and has the name of the columns each CSV
+- AuthorsN.csv:
+- Catgories.csv
+- Cite.csv
+- Paper.csv